One of the earliest models of popcorn poppers from Manley is what many

 common model for the early 1940s until it was replaced by the M-Line models in

-1946.
-This Manley model is easily identified by the top side-view that
+The 1939 model is easily identified by the top side-view that

 resembles a cross-section of an aircraft wing.
 The Life Time model has the